 Low Power: Total output power of each transmitted signal must not exceed 100 watts.

 Two-Transmitter (MULTI-TWO):A maximum of two transmitted signals is permitted at any time on two different bands.
 Both transmitters may work any station.
 A station may only be worked once per band regardless of which transmitter is used.The log must indicate which transmitter made each QSO (column 81 of CABRILLO QSO template for CQ contests).
-Each transmitter may make a maximum of eight (Cool band changes in any clock hour (00 through 59 minutes).
+Each transmitter may make a maximum of eight ( band changes in any clock hour (00 through 59 minutes).
 Use a separate serial number sequence for each band.

 Multi-Transmitter (MULTI-UNLIMITED):A maximum of five transmitted signals, one per band, at any one time.
 Five bands may be activated simultaneously.
 Use a separate serial number sequence for each band.